kbase/execution_engine2/docs/adrs/003-Retry_endpoint_design.md

 A: Unknown TBD

 #### Q: Preventing the same params from being re-run
-A: We have decided to allow it
+A: We have decided to allow multiple jobs with the same params to be re-run in the same retry_jobs request.

 #### Q: Finding the most recent run of the job: I would very much like to avoid anything involving iterating over a chain of jobs before you can find the most recent run or the original run -- we can come up with better data structures than that!
 A: Unknown TBD, maybe the frontend does it?